p-caballero/AbstractBuilder/README.md

 ## Could we aggregate some modifications in one call?

-Yes, we can.
-We can call multiple times to the lambda action or surround with brackets.
+We can do either of these: call the lambda action multiple times or use brackets.

 ```csharp